Reviewing Primavera Capital Acquisition (PV) and The Competition

 |2.51

-As a group, “Holding & other investment offices” companies have a potential upside of 66.51%.
-Given Primavera Capital Acquisition’s competitors higher possible upside, analysts plainly believe Primavera Capital Acquisition has less favorable growth aspects than its competitors.
+As a group, “Holding & other investment offices” companies have a potential upside of 71.12%.
+Given Primavera Capital Acquisition’s peers higher probable upside, analysts plainly believe Primavera Capital Acquisition has less favorable growth aspects than its peers.

+This table compares Primavera Capital Acquisition and its peers’ net margins, return on equity and return on assets.

 Summary

-Primavera Capital Acquisition competitors beat Primavera Capital Acquisition on 7 of the 10 factors compared.
+Primavera Capital Acquisition peers beat Primavera Capital Acquisition on 7 of the 10 factors compared.

 About Primavera Capital Acquisition